Chapter 10. Expanding Your Interface

 Hiding Information with Accordion Panels

 Putting too much information on a page can overwhelm your visitors and make a Web page look crowded.
 JavaScript gives you many ways to present a lot of information in a small space.
 One technique is the accordion effect.
 An accordion lets you put content into separate panels, only one of which is visible at a time.
-When your visitor clicks a tab above a hidden panel, the currently visible panel disappears ...
+When your visitor clicks a tab above a hidden panel, the currently visible panel disappears and the hidden panel ...

 Get JavaScript: The Missing Manual now with the O’Reilly learning platform.